Investigating Your Furniture’s Wood Identity?

 Each of the 38 possible wood types has been placed into a certain group.
 That group has then been separated into multiple small groups based on common characteristics, and so on.

-You get to compare your furniture’s wood to each chapter– one at a time– highlighting and crossing out woods that are listed in each group.
+You get to compare your furniture’s wood to each chapter’s dedicated characteristic– one at a time– highlighting and crossing out woods that are listed in each group.

-Yes, you may have to put in a bit of work of your own here to figure your piece out (don’t hate me, but that includes a bit of math).
+Yes, you may have to put in a bit of work of your own here to figure your piece out (that includes a bit of math, don’t hate me).
 But hopefully narrowing your furniture piece’s wood type down to 1 will make it all worth it!

 You will be asked to choose certain grain patterns, colors, textures, and more that are most like the furniture piece you are trying to identify.
 At the end of each chapter, there will be an answer key.
 Depending on your choices, certain wood types will be either highlighted or crossed off of your list.

-By the end of the workbook, your list should be down to under 5 wood types.
-The real-world examples in Chapter 10 should help you with any confusion you may have whilst you narrow the field.
-I’ll be adding to this chapter periodically as other examples come in.
+By the end of the workbook, your list should be under 5 wood types.
+The real-world examples in the final chapter should help you with any confusion you may have while narrowing the field.
+I’ll be updating this chapter periodically as more examples come in.

-The final chapter contains a detailed explanation of each of the 38 wood types.
-Which possible choices in colors, grain patterns, etc., would have resulted in that particular wood.
+The final chapter contains a detailed explanation of each of the 39 wood types.
+Which possible choices in colors, grain patterns, etc., would have resulted in that particular wood?
 Plus, finishing tips, distinguishing features, common uses, and extra tidbits to help you become 100% comfortable with your final choice!

-Eventually, if you’re like me and need to ID a new wood piece multiple times per week, you will commit images and examples to memory and hone your skills for future investigations.
+Eventually– if you’re like me and need to ID a new wood piece multiple times per week– you will commit these images and examples to memory and hone your skills for future investigations.

 Why Purchase This Workbook?

 - This is more than just a workbook.
-It’s an incredible tool that will help you, not only, know the wood type of your furniture piece, but obtain the knowledge to correctly identify any piece of wood furniture in the future.
+It’s an incredible tool that will help you, not only know the wood type of your furniture piece but obtain the knowledge to identify any piece of wood furniture in the future correctly.

 - Every new wood ID teaches you something new about identifying it.
-I will be updating the workbook frequently to ensure it’s including as many furniture wood types as possible, correctly.
+I will be updating the workbook frequently to ensure it includes as many furniture wood types as possible, correctly.

-- Once you purchase your workbook, you have it for life!
+- Once you purchase your workbook, it’s yours for life.
 Reprint and investigate over and over again for each of your furniture pieces!